aws-solutions-library-samples/eks-troubleshooting-agentic-ai-chatops/README.md

-# EKS Troubleshooting Assistant
+# Guidance for Troubleshooting of Amazon EKS using Agentic AI workflow on AWS

-This project provides two different approaches for troubleshooting EKS (Elastic Kubernetes Service) issues:
+This guidance provides two different approaches for troubleshooting EKS (Elastic Kubernetes Service) issues:

-1. **RAG-based Chatbot**: A document retrieval chatbot that uses OpenSearch to retrieve relevant logs and provides intelligent troubleshooting assistance
+1. **Strands-based Agentic AI workflow Troubleshooting**: An intelligent agent using AWS Strands Agent framework with EKS MCP server integration for real-time troubleshooting via Slack based ChatOps
-2. **Strands-based Agentic Troubleshooting**: An intelligent agent using AWS Strands Agent framework with EKS MCP server integration for real-time troubleshooting
+2. **RAG-based Chatbot**: A document retrieval chatbot that uses OpenSearch vector storage to retrieve relevant logs and provides intelligent troubleshooting assistance

-Both solutions are deployed using Terraform, which provisions the necessary AWS resources including EKS cluster, monitoring, and application-specific infrastructure.
+Both solutions are deployed using Terraform blueprint, which provisions the necessary AWS resources including EKS cluster, monitoring, and application-specific infrastructure.

 ## Project Structure